LogtalkDotOrg/logtalk3/manuals/sources/devtools/help.rst

 Experimental features
 ---------------------

-When using Ciao Prolog, ECLiPSe, LVM, SWI-Prolog, or XSB as the backend, ``apis/1`` and ``handbook/0-1`` predicates are made available.
+When using Ciao Prolog, ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, or XSB as the backend, ``apis/1`` and ``handbook/0-1`` predicates are made available.
 These predicates open inline, respectively, the Texinfo versions of the Handbook and the APIs documentation.
 The optional argument is a topic to search, which can be an atom, a predicate indicator, or a non-terminal indicator.
+Some
-Some examples:
+examples:

 ::